Shaktidube/marketplace_frontend/README.md

 🚀 A modern **NFT Marketplace Frontend** built with **React + Vite**, styled using **Tailwind CSS**, and powered by **React Query** for data fetching.

-This project provides an interface to browse, search, sort, list, and interact with NFTs.

 ---

 ## ⚡ Tech Stack